fionapye/FossilJ/README.md

   <li>Select the input and output folders </li>
   <li>Scalebar calibration</li>
   Length and units <br>
-  Click once on each end of the scalebar
+  Click once on each end of the scalebar then click "OK" <br>
+  <pre>If the scalebar is correctly selected click "Yes" to continue </pre>
+  <pre>To restart calibration click "No".
+This returns to the length and units input. </pre>
+  <pre> </pre>

   <li> </li>
   <li> </li>
 </ol>